 Applicants can apply for approval to be pre-allocated to a foundation school due to special circumstances, through a formal UKFPO process.

-Upon allocation to the Wales foundation school, an applicant with approved special circumstances will be matched to a suitable location and rotation.
+Upon allocation to the Wales foundation school, an applicant with approved personal circumstances will be matched to a suitable location and rotation.

 Where an applicants circumstances change after the deadline, they should contact the foundation school as soon as possible.